Gavin Wimsatt

-Gavin Wimsatt (born October 29, 2003) is an American college football quarterback for the Jacksonville State Gamecocks.
-He attended Owensboro High School and has previously played for the Kentucky Wildcats and the Rutgers Scarlet Knights.
+Gavin Wimsatt (born October 29, 2003) is an American professional football quarterback who is a free agent.
+He attended Owensboro High School and played college football for the Kentucky Wildcats, Rutgers Scarlet Knights and Jacksonville State Gamecocks.

 Early life

 Wimsatt was born on October 29, 2003.
 He attended Owensboro High School in Owensboro, Kentucky, gaining the starting quarterback job as a sophomore in 2019.
 That year, he helped them have a record of 12–2 before losing in the state playoff semifinals to Frederick Douglass, earning second-team all-area honors from the Messenger-Inquirer while totaling 2,792 passing yards and 31 passing touchdowns, along with 564 yards and 12 scores rushing.
 He completed 54.7% of his passes on the year and only threw for 10 interceptions, and began receiving offers from major college football teams afterwards despite having only started for one season.
 Wimsatt was also active in playing basketball and running track, contributing to Owensboro's regional runner-up team in the former.

 As a junior, Wimsatt led his team to a 12–1 record and an appearance in the state championship, being named first-team all-state by The Courier-Journal as he completed 176 of his 295 passes for 2,349 yards and 27 touchdowns, additionally running for 443 yards and six touchdowns.
 The Owensboro Times named him the state's offensive player of the year and Wimsatt became highly recruited, being ranked the best college recruit from Kentucky, the third-best dual-threat quarterback nationally and the 89th-best player overall.
 He did not play basketball as a junior, having left the team to focus on football, but continued competing in track, and helped Owensboro win the regional team title while also being the individual region champion in the triple jump.

 Prior to the start of his senior season, Wimsatt announced his commitment to play college football for the Rutgers Scarlet Knights of the Big Ten Conference, being the highest-ranked quarterback prospect in the team's history.
 He appeared in three games in 2021, going 46-for-80 passing for 581 yards with six touchdowns before abruptly leaving to enroll early at Rutgers.
 He finished his time at Owensboro High School having thrown for 5,304 yards and 62 touchdowns.